vuongducphuong/documentation/content/applications/productivity/discuss/overview/get_started.rst

 .. image:: get_started/change_preferences.png
    :align: center
-   :alt: View of the preferences page for Odoo Discuss
+   :alt: View of the preferences page for Leansoft Discuss

 | By default, the field is set as *Handle by Emails* making messages, notes, and notifications where
   you were mentioned or that you follow, to be sent through email.
 By choosing *Handle in Odoo*,